 Some say that it started in 1960s America when MIT’s Buckminister Fuller created a systematic approach to evaluating the design and solving problems.
 At the same time in Scandinavia, designers began to ‘design-by-doing’ — using mock-ups and acted scenarios to cooperatively design with prospective end users.

 Fast forward three decades and the emergence of service design required designers to tackle complex modern problems and create human-centered solutions.
-In 1992, Richard Buchanan published ‘Wicked Problems in Design Thinking’, an article that defined Design Thinking as a means of solving complex (‘wicked’) issues with holistic, joined-up thinking.
+In 1992, Richard Buchanan published ‘Wicked Problems in Design Thinking’, an article that defined design thinking as a means of solving complex (‘wicked’) issues end-to-end with holistic, joined-up, divergent thinking.

 In order for your design to be user-centric, it needs to be built with the end-consumer in mind.

 This means truly understanding who they are, what they want and need (and why), how that will benefit them in their everyday lives, how they’ll feel when they are using it, and so on.

 As a designer or product owner, you may think that you know your user inside-out.

 But do you really?

 The only way to be sure is to first list out all your assumptions, then use meaningful research to test the validity of the assumptions you have made.